Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Examples

-As in the case of Laplacian operators, it is likely that the Lusin cotype relative to the semigroups generated by Schr\"odinger operators characterizes the martingale cotype.
+As in the case of Laplacian operators, it is likely that the Luzin cotype relative to the semigroups generated by Schr\"odinger operators characterizes the martingale cotype.
 This is indeed the case if $\O=\real^d$ with $d\ge3$, $L=-\Delta$ and the potential $V$ satisfies a reverse H\"older inequality (see \cite{AFST}).
 Let us formulate the general case explicitly as a conjecture.

 \begin{conjecture} Let $\{P_t\}_{t>0}$ be the Poisson semigroup subordinated to the heat semigroup $\{T_t\}_{t>0}$ generated by a Schr\"odinger operator as above.
-If a Banach space $X$ is of Lusin cotype $q$ relative to $\{P_t\}_{t>0}$, then $X$ is of martingale cotype $q$.
-The same conjecture is stated for $\{T_t\}_{t>0}$ itself when the underlying differential operator $L$ is uniformly elliptic.\end{conjecture}
+If a Banach space $X$ is of Luzin cotype $q$ relative to $\{P_t\}_{t>0}$, then $X$ is of martingale cotype $q$.
+The same is conjectured for $\{T_t\}_{t>0}$ itself when the underlying differential operator $L$ is uniformly elliptic.\end{conjecture}

 \begin{ex}{\bf Laplace-Beltrami operators}.
 The preceding examples can be extended to the setting of Riemannian manifolds.
 Let $M$ be a complete $d$-dimensional Riemannian manifold with metric $g$.
 Let $a(x)=(a_{ij}(x))_{1\le i,j\le d}$ be a positive matrix smoothly depending on $x\in M$.
 The associated second order elliptic operator $L$ is represented as